achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 <a name="admin-module"></a>
 ### Admin module

-The admin module is the root module for admin workspace and declares the list of available components and routes.
+The admin module is the root module for the admin workspace and declares the list of available components and routes.

 ```
 import { NgModule } from '@angular/core';